What Does The Slope Tell You

 Linearity

 The slope is most meaningful when applied to linear relationships.
-In non-linear relationships, the slope is constantly changing, and a single slope value may not accurately represent the relationship between the variables.
+Here's the thing — in non-linear relationships, the slope is constantly changing, and a single slope value may not accurately represent the relationship between the variables.
 In such cases, calculus and the concept of derivatives become necessary to analyze the instantaneous rate of change.

 Context